sassoftware/sas-trustworthy-ai-life-cycle/website/docs/0-identify-stakeholders.md

 This role aligns with the NIST AI RMF Playbook guidelines in Measure [2.8](https://airc.nist.gov/AI_RMF_Knowledge_Base/Playbook/Measure#Measure%202.8).

 > Model owner:
->
->

 ## Identify stakeholders
 **Model owner**: Identify relevant stakeholders.

-* Identify the **model developer**.
+Identify the **model developer**.
 The model developer is the data scientist who develops the model.

+> Model developer:

-* Identify the **model engineer**.
+Identify the **model engineer**.
 The model engineer is responsible for deploying the model.

+> Model engineer:

-* Identify the **model risk owner**.
+Identify the **model risk owner**.
 The model risk owner identifies, manages, and documents model risks.

+> Model risk owner:

-* Identify the **data engineer**.
+Identify the **data engineer**.
 The data engineer compiles and prepares the data for modeling.

+> Data engineer:

-* Identify the **domain expert**.
+Identify the **domain expert**.
 The domain expert is available to address business and domain questions.

+> Domain expert: